-Digital missions are interactive adventures played on a mobile device.
-Meet a character from history facing a tricky situation.
-Solve their problem by tackling a series of challenges that help you to explore the palace and find the answers you need.
-More information and to download the app >
+Digital missions are free interactive adventures that can be played on your mobile device.
+Meet characters from history facing a tricky situation, help solve their problem by tackling a series of challenges where you explore the palace to find the answers you need.
+Download the free Time Explorers app before your visit to Hampton Court Palace by searching 'Time Explorers' in the App Store; find out more on how to download the app.

 Packed with fun quizzes, activities, facts and pictures, our free family trails are the perfect way to explore Hampton Court Palace as a family.
 Hard copies are available at the palace's Information Centre after you have purchased your tickets.
 When you've completed one, bring it back for a prize!

 Family audio tours are available to help you explore the history and stories at Hampton Court Palace.
 Aimed at children aged 6 or over, they present the palace in a light-hearted way.
 Collect your free audio guides from the Information Centre.

 Meet characters from the Court of King Henry VIII in our costumed presentations.
 Check 'Your day at court' for presentation times.

 Built to feed the Court of Henry VIII, the kitchens were expected to provide meals for 600 people twice a day.
 See and experience the sights and smells of a real Tudor kitchen!

 Discover our recently uncovered 18th-century Chocolate Kitchens.
 Take a look behind the scenes into the very rooms where the personal chocolatier to King George I prepared the special chocolate drink the King's most intimate dinners and entertainments.

 Our family room, in which under 5's can let off a bit of steam, is located next to the left luggage lockers and buggy park off Clock Court.
 It contains some large lego, books, clothes to dress up in and large soft blocks to keep younger members of the family happy and give parents and older siblings a bit of a break.